mburnayev/CatFinderinator3000/README.md

 Adjust X11 forwarding to update feed faster and not tamper with FPS | not necessary in retrospect, this was just for debugging | ❎
 Add motion detection algorithm | - | ✅
 Add automated recording | Needs fine tuning | ✅
-Apply final touches to app | QoL stuff -> sort by newest, banner indicating new vid, etc. | - Deploy app to Web via S3 | in progress | -
-Apply final touches to detection algorithm | in progress, need to adjust sensitivity of motion detector | - Wrap up this README and the project as a whole | in progress | -
+~~Apply final touches to app~~ | ~~QoL stuff -> sort by newest, banner indicating new vid, etc.~~ | ❎ ~~Deploy app to Web via S3~~ | ~~in progress~~ | ❎ Apply final touches to detection algorithm | in progress, need to adjust sensitivity of motion detector | ✅ Wrap up this project as a whole | First complete project version published! | ✅
+\---------- | **Future Work** | ----------
+Find a ML framework that promises good results | in progress | - Implement ML framework mentioned above | in progress | - Test ML implementation | - | -
+Add caching to Flutter app | in progress, current method of fetching videos list and videos themselves is very bandwidth heavy | -
+Improve app UI | - | -
+Do e2e test with updated app and new detector | - | -
+Create new release | - | -
+Deploy static app to S3 bucket | - | -

 ## Future Work, if Revisited
 <table>